cloudflare/cloudflare-docs/content/r2/data-migration/sippy.md

 ### Enable Sippy via API

-The following example shows how to enable Sippy for an R2 bucket with the AWS S3 provider using cURL.
+For information on required parameters and examples of how to enable Sippy, refer to the [API documentation](/api/operations/r2-put-bucket-sippy-config).
 For information about getting started with the Cloudflare API, refer to [Make API calls](/fundamentals/api/how-to/make-api-calls/).

 {{<Aside type="note">}}